BND Hamburger Icon

 • Security: A data center is physically connected to your company’s local network.
 This makes it easier to ensure that only people with company-approved credentials and devices can access stored apps and information.

-• Increased productivity: A streamlined data center can seamlessly provide information to employees to improve workflows and processes, boosting productivity for your business.
+• Increased productivity: A streamlined data center can seamlessly provide information to employees.
+This improves workflows and processes, and it boosts productivity for your business.

 Did You Know?Did you know

-If you use a redundant array of independent disks (RAID) configuration for your storage servers, you can create multiple redundancies that prevent data loss, or even have multiple disks acting as a single volume to deliver fast, high-capacity storage.
+If you use a redundant array of independent disks (RAID) configuration for your storage servers, you can create multiple redundancies that prevent data loss.
+You can even have multiple disks acting as a single volume to deliver fast, high-capacity storage.

 Cons of data centers